-Twin River Worldwide Holdings, Inc. (TRWH) CEO George Papanier on Q1 2020 Results - Earnings Call Transcript

 Brad Boyer

 First question is just around the Bally's acquisition.
 I know it's a small number on face, but I know it's a market where a lot of folks on this call have spent a lot of time over the years.
-So George, if you could just help provide some additional color around how you're thinking about the deal, not only in the near-term but sort of a longer term?
-So you know what that could become for you guys that would be helpful?
+So, George if you could just help provide some additional color around how you're thinking about the deal, not only in the near-term but sort of a longer term, and so you know what that could become for you guys that would be helpful?

 George Papanier

-So as far as the rationale the pre-COVID-19 the market was a stabilized $3 billion market including iGaming.
+So, as far as the rationale, the pre-COVID-19, the market was a stabilized $3 billion market including iGaming.
 And this acquisition which we're excited about certainly allows us entry into what I consider to be a profitable New Jersey iGaming market, as well as providing for sports book licenses.
-So the location center at Boardwalk seen very heavy summer traffic.
-It's been well maintained, really no deferred CapEx.
-As we stated earlier, we'll be implementing a rooms refurbishment program to address some dated rooms over the next several years.
+So, the location center at the Boardwalk seems very heavy summer traffic.
+It's been well maintained.
+There’s really no deferred CapEx.
+However, as we stated earlier, we'll be implementing a rooms refurbishment program to address some dated rooms over the next several years.

 But another point about this agreement was that we were able to negotiate with Caesars that they would retain the unfunded liability under the existing multi-employer pension plan.
-With the unions their local 54 has allowed us to enter into a new adjusted pension plan, there's a couple other facilities in the market that also are under this new adjusted pension plan, but that effect really had no historical unfunded balance.
-So that was a nice concession and that was a direct benefit to us.
-So we feel aside from recapturing lost market share, which was really, it was orchestrated over the last few years by Caesars, really purely the benefit of sister properties.
+With the unions there, Local 54 has allowed us to enter into a new adjusted pension plan.
+There’s a couple other facilities in the market that also are under this new adjusted pension plan, but that effect really had no historical unfunded balance.
+So, that was a nice concession and that was a direct benefit to us.
+So, we feel aside from recapturing lost market share, which was really, orchestrated over the last few years by Caesars really purely benefit of sister properties.

-So we feel we can capitalize on the recapture that based on the way that we aggressively market, and we're not afraid to compete.
+So, we feel we can capitalize on the recapture of that based on the way we aggressively market, and we're not afraid to compete.

 Also, there's 80,000 square feet of convention and meeting space in that facility.
 And it's effectively one of the largest in AC, so that allows us some future opportunity to get some through traffic into the facility.
 So it's historically -- it's LTM is somewhere in the $12 million EBITDA rate.
 We think there's an opportunity to probably move that almost up to 100% gain over the next three years.

 Brad Boyer